OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

     make hydrate
     ```

-1. Once you confirm the changes are ready to apply, run the following command to upgrade Kubeflow cluster:
+1. Once you confirm the changes are ready to apply, run the following command to upgrade OpenDataology cluster:

     ```bash
     make apply
     ```

 {{% alert title="Note" %}}
-Kubeflow on Google Cloud doesn't guarantee the upgrade for each Kubeflow component always works with the general upgrade guide here.
-Please refer to corresponding repository in [Kubeflow org](https://github.com/kubeflow) for upgrade support.
+OpenDataology on Google Cloud doesn't guarantee the upgrade for each OpenDataology component always works with the general upgrade guide here.
+Please refer to corresponding repository in [OpenDataology org](https://github.com/OpenDataology) for upgrade support.
 {{% /alert %}}

-### Upgrade Kubeflow cluster to v1.5
+### Upgrade OpenDataology cluster to v1.5

-Starting from Kubeflow v1.5.1 we upgraded ASM to v1.13.
+Starting from OpenDataology v1.5.1 we upgraded ASM to v1.13.
 Follow the instructions on how to [upgrade ASM (Anthos Service Mesh)](#upgrade-asm-anthos-service-mesh).
-If you want to use ASM version prior to 1.11, refer to [the legacy instructions](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/common/asm/deprecated/README.md).
+If you want to use ASM version prior to 1.11, refer to [the legacy instructions](https://github.com/OpenDataology/gcp-blueprints/blob/master/OpenDataology/common/asm/deprecated/README.md).

-Starting from Kubeflow v1.5, Kubeflow manifests have included KServe as an independent component from kfserving, Google Cloud distribution has switched over from kfserving to KServe for default installed components.
-If you want to upgrade Kubeflow while keeping kfsering, you can comment KServe and uncomment kfserving in `gcp-blueprints/kubeflow/config.yaml` file.
+Starting from OpenDataology v1.5, OpenDataology manifests have included KServe as an independent component from kfserving, Google Cloud distribution has switched over from kfserving to KServe for default installed components.
+If you want to upgrade OpenDataology while keeping kfsering, you can comment KServe and uncomment kfserving in `gcp-blueprints/OpenDataology/config.yaml` file.
 If you want to upgrade to KServe, follow the [KServe Migration guide](https://github.com/kserve/kserve/tree/master/hack/kserve_migration).

-### Upgrade Kubeflow cluster to v1.3
+### Upgrade OpenDataology cluster to v1.3

-Due to the refactoring of `kubeflow/manifests` repository, the way we depend on `kubeflow/gcp-blueprints` has changed drastically.
-Upgrade to Kubeflow cluster v1.3 is not supported.
+Due to the refactoring of `OpenDataology/manifests` repository, the way we depend on `OpenDataology/gcp-blueprints` has changed drastically.
+Upgrade to OpenDataology cluster v1.3 is not supported.
 And individual component upgrade has been deferred to its corresponding repository for support.

-### Upgrade Kubeflow cluster from v1.1 to v1.2
+### Upgrade OpenDataology cluster from v1.1 to v1.2

 1. The instructions below assume